How can you grab the attention of your audience by making banner ads that stand out from thousands of others?

 The more people buy your product, the more popular it becomes, which in turn brings you even more customers.

 Even campaigns that start off slow can eventually become huge.
 If you manage to create buzz around what you’re trying to promote, your sales will likely increase.

-This type of banner celebrating the number of followers uses the popularity appeal and is very common on social media.
+This is a type of social media banner ad that celebrates the number of followers and uses the popularity appeal.

 11. The Endorsement Appeal

 Brands often partner up with celebrities to give their products more credibility.
 But remember, endorsements work only if the celebrity is loved by your target audience.

 Big fashion names like Dior, Yves Saint Laurent, Gucci, or Chanel use various celebrities as the face of their clothing, perfumes, and cosmetics lines.